How to Promote an Event on Social Media

 - Showcase a social media or Twitter wall: These screens display tweets and images as they’re posted — if they’re tagged with your event’s hashtag.
 People love to be in the spotlight, and your attendees are no exception.

-Get our guide now to discover all 9 steps.
+Get our guide now to discover all you need to know about promoting your event on social media.
 This guide covers the major channels for your social media strategy and other helpful tips including how to: